vineelko/patina/docs/src/dxe_core/images.md

 ## Image Module Global Private Data

-The Rust DXE Core image module maintains a global database of private data associated with each image that has been loaded, indexed by the image handle.
+The Patina DXE Core image module maintains a global database of private data associated with each image that has been loaded, indexed by the image handle.
 This data contains some data that is published on the handle (e.g., data in the `EFI_LOADED_IMAGE_PROTOCOL`), as well as private data required to maintain the image and support public operations on it (such as relocation of runtime images, whether the image has been "started", a copy of the PE/COFF header information